 Diversion of site runoff Water to water management facilities;

-Controlled and regulated discharge of Effluent from Control Pond No. 1 (CP1), after treatment at the Contact Water Treatment Plant, to Meliadine Lake through an effluent Diffuser, or as otherwise approved by the Board; and
+Controlled and regulated discharge of Effluent from Collection Pond No. 1 (CP1), after treatment at the Contact Water Treatment Plant, to Meliadine Lake through an effluent Diffuser, or as otherwise approved by the Board; and

 Progressive Reclamation and Abandonment planning of on-site facilities and infrastructure.